 Convert Counter-Strike 2 sensitivity to CS:GO

-Your sensitivity number does not move from Counter-Strike 2 to CS:GO, because both run the Source yaw of 0.022 degrees per count.
-A 2.0 in Counter-Strike 2 at 800 DPI is a 2.0 in CS:GO at the same DPI, with an identical cm/360.
+Your number doesn't budge from CS2 to CS:GO.
+Both games run the same engine yaw, 0.022 degrees per count.
+A 2.0 in Counter-Strike 2 at 800 DPI is a 2.0 in CS:GO at the same DPI, and the cm/360 is identical.

 Is CS2 sensitivity the same as CS:GO?
 Yes, at equal DPI